 - For each mailing, the mailer must provide documentation, to the postmaster of the Post Office displayed in the permit imprint, showing the mailing date(s), the Post Office location(s) of mailing, and the name and local address of the customer from whom the records listed in 5.3.10b may be obtained.

 Unless prepared under 5.3.12 or 5.4, permit imprint indicia on mailpieces must be prepared in one of the formats in Exhibit 5.3.11, as applicable to the price claimed or type of mail.
 (Not all permissible combinations of content elements are shown.)
 Specific markings may be required as applicable for the price claimed.

 Exhibit 5.3.11 Indicia Formats for Official Mail and Other Classes

 Picture permit imprint indicia may contain business-related color images, such as corporate logos, brand, trademarks and other pictorial business images.
 These images are known as picture permit imprints.
-Picture permit imprints may be used to pay postage and extra service fees on commercial mailings of full-service automation First-Class Mail or Standard Mail postcards, letters, or flats.
+A picture permit imprint may be used to pay postage and extra service fees on commercial mailings of First-Class Mail postcards and letters or USPS Marketing Mail letters.